 First Aid & Hygiene

-You must leave medicine in the original container.
+You must leave the medicine in the original container.
 Certain countries will dispose of medication if it is not labeled properly, easily identifiable, or in its original container.

 - Prescription medicine